Justann Crawford: Early life

 Crawford began boxing at the age of 12.
 His grandfather on his mother's side was boxer, Bobby Whelan, who died on the West Gate Bridge when it collapsed in 1970.
 Crawford was constantly picked on as a child for having freckles, blisters and red hair, he wanted to participate in boxing for a boost of confidence and to be able to look after himself.
 However, he was rejected from the PCYC Gym at the age of 10 since he was too young to join the gym.

 When Crawford reached the age requirements to join the gym, he frequented the gym with his friend Ross under the guidance of Ron Miles, his boxing coach in Burnie.
 As a training exercise, Miles instructed Crawford and Ross to fight each other, and Ross had the upper hand at the beginning of their training.
 Crawford feels that this form of training is harsh and does more harm than good.
 Crawford sparred with boys larger in size, which made him cry.
-The harsh training resulted in a broken nose in the first few months of training at the age of 13, when he was knocked out by a senior boxer, Bernard Sheilds.
+The harsh training resulted in a broken nose in the first few months of training at the age of 13, when he was knocked out by a senior boxer, Bernard Shields.
 Crawford disagrees with this teaching method where fighters are put into the ring lacking proper training on techniques, while he disagrees with this method of learning, he feels that it has made him tough.

 As Crawford developed a great interest in boxing, he ran from Parklands High School to Burnie PCYC Gym four to five times a week, where he would spend three nights training by himself and two nights under the guidance of his trainer.
 Crawford also takes an interest in watching videos of senior boxers - Sugar Ray Robinson and Muhammad Ali competing in boxing matches while taking care of his two-year-old brother.

 Crawford was offered the opportunity to compete two months into his training.
 While Crawford was ill-equipped for gym wars, a type of training where boxers fight with the intensity of an actual competition, Crawford still felt eager to fight and joined his first boxing competition.
-Crawford made his debut into competitive boxing on October 19, 1985, weighing 38 kg.
+Crawford made his debut into competitive boxing on 19 October 1985, weighing 38 kg.
 Crawford lost his first fight against a competitor from Melbourne, Tony Prestinezi who trained under Max Bowman, the referee had to stop the fight at the second round.
-While Crawford lost his next two bouts, he defeated Jason Baxter of the Queensland Boxing Association at a Queenstown tournament on April 19, 1989.
+While Crawford lost his next two bouts, he defeated Jason Baxter of the Queensland Boxing Association at a Queenstown tournament on 19 April 1989.
 Crawford then defeated Dean Parker from Hobart in the third round.